SSS-192858/Canadian_re-admittance_ML/endterm project/Report.md

 We would prefer using the latter ones as the training time required to do them is much lesser than the former(neural networks).

-The neural network models and SVMs took around 3-4 hours to train and run, but the accuracy had no better results than RandomForests/XGboost.
+The SVMs took around 3-4 hours to train and run, but the accuracy had no better results than RandomForests/XGboost.
+Even the Neural Networks took longer (definitely not as long as SVM), but gave the same results.